vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 reference_genome.rev.2.bt
 ```

-This bowtie2 indexing procedure should be repeated with any genomes of contaminants to screen against.

 ## 2) Quality control (optional)

-This section presents some optional steps to perform quality checks on the  `.fastq` reads sequence files.
+This section presents two optional steps to perform quality checks on each `FASTQ` read sequence files: quality of reads and presence of contaminants.

-### <a id="fastqc">2.1) Quality report</a>
+### 2.1) <a id="fastqc">Quality report</a>

-The [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool is used to produce quality reports on the read files.
-It will output a number of files in a target directory.
+The [fastqc](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) tool produces quality reports on the read files (percentage of duplicate reads, sequence content biases and quality, etc.).
+It will output several files in a target directory.
+Apply the command below to each `FASTQ` read file.

 **Example fastqc command:**
 ```shell